vippsas/vipps-magento/DOCUMENTATION.md

 Otherwise, the refund should be finished first.
 The Vipps Payment module supports offline partial cancellation.
 It is used to cancel separate order items.

 ### How do I refund an order?

 For orders refunding Magento propose [Credit Memo](https://docs.magento.com/user-guide/sales/credit-memos.html) functionality.
-Credit Memo allows to make a refund for captured transaction.
+Credit Memo allows you to make a refund for captured transaction.

 ### How do I partially refund an order?

-It can be done by specifying `Items to Refund` on `Credit Memo` page and updating `Qty to Refund` field.
+You can partially refund an order by specifying *Items to Refund* on the *Credit Memo* page and updating the *Qty to Refund* field.